 The Scripps Institute of Oceanography (SIO) is located hereabouts and takes full advantage of the Marine Refuge to research.
 Due to the proximity of SIO, both Scripps Canyon and La Jolla Canyon are the most researched submarine canyons in the world.

-Referring to the map above, you can see that this region (the Marine Reserve) extends farther out west than the Ecological Reserve.
+The map above shows that this region (the Marine Reserve) extends farther out west than the Ecological Reserve.

 Fun Fact- Located just above the Scripps Canyon on top of the bluffs, is a San Diego Hidden Gem- the Scripps Coastal Reserve Biodiversity Trail.
 I highly recommend you checking it out!